Stirling-Tools/Stirling-Tools.github.io/docs/Analytics-and-telemetry.md

 # Analytics and Telemetry

-> Please note all the following applies to version 1.5.0 onward due to be released 16th October

 Stirling‑PDF uses analytics to understand usage patterns and improve the application.
 This page explains what data is collected, why we collect it, and how to disable analytics if desired.

 > **User control**: All analytics are **opt‑in via a consent banner** (Disabled untill a user expressly allows it) a self‑hosted administrator can also disables all analytics system‑wide.
 If analytics are disabled system‑wide, no banner is shown.